Buddie-AI/Buddie/README.md

 Before you start contributing, please make sure you have read and accepted our Contributor License Agreement.
 To indicate your agreement, simply edit this file and submit a pull request.

 For bug reports, feature requests and other suggestions you can also create a new issue and choose the most appropriate template for your feedback.

-For translation and language support you can visit our i18n General Space.

 Looking for other ways to contribute and wondering where to start?
 Check out the BUDDIE Ambassador program, we work closely with passionate community members and provide them with a wide range of support and resources including hardware development kits for qualified contributors.